Property-owning democracy: Fundamental components

 Property-owning democracies promote the power of institutions to implement policies and taxes that regulate the inheritance and acquisition of private property, in order to disperse wealth and capital throughout the population.
 Concentrated ownership of the means of production in a near monopoly creates a situation in which labour must depend upon their employers for wages in a relationship of unequal bargaining power, causing wealth to increasingly accumulate at the top quintile of society.
 It is then problematic that the candidates elected for public office are generally those supported by economic elites, through the provision of individual and corporate donations that are required to run successful political campaigns.
 Subsequently, politicians have been found to produce legislation and policy that favours the interests of donors on whom they depend to be elected, over those of the general public.
 This is exacerbated by the influence of lobbying, funded interest groups and the concentration of media ownership.
-Such practices are illustrated in the Princeton University study into wealth's corruption of politics, which found that: The preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.
+Such practices are illustrated in the Princeton University study into wealth's corruption of politics, which found: "The preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy."

 From this perspective, the concentrated ownership of property acts to diminish democratic values.
 The notion of property-owning democracy acts to reverse this corruption of political power by redistributing productive property across a greater proportion of society, thereby facilitating a more equal distribution of political power.
 A satisfactorily implemented property-owning democracy, then, would contain institutional mechanisms that seek to diffuse capital, wealth and productive resources.
 This would be accompanied by a range of social development schemes that ensure all individuals are equally capable of achieving economic success and political influence.
-It would include the development of human capital through publicly funded education, free healthcare, an adequate social minimum and policies that seek to ensure the equal participation of individuals within the political society.It may also include a universal right to private property or something akin to that.
+It would include the development of human capital through publicly funded education, free healthcare, an adequate social minimum and policies that seek to ensure the equal participation of individuals within the political society.It may also include something akin to a universal right to private property.